In this drug factsheet:DIN (Drug Identification Number)

-- is allergic to pizotifen or any of the ingredients of the medication
+- are allergic to pizotifen or any of the ingredients of the medication

-- is taking monoamine oxidase (MAO) inhibitors (e.g., tranylcypromine or phenelzine)
+- are taking monoamine oxidase (MAO) inhibitors (e.g., tranylcypromine or phenelzine)

-- is under the age of 12 years
+- are under the age of 12 years

-- has a pyloroduodenal obstruction or stenosing pyloric ulcer
+- have a pyloroduodenal obstruction or stenosing pyloric ulcer